es-ude/elastic-ai.runtime.cloud/k8s/README.md

 #### Kustomization

 [Kustomization](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/) manages multiple k8s configuration files.
 It requires a `kustomization.yml` file, in which all files are listed, that are required for the deployment.
-This helps to create the `k8s.yml` file, that is ultimately used for the deployment.

 ### Dashboard